TheSystemGuy1337/rickroll/README.md

-# Rickroll
+# Rickroll (unsupported)
 A C++ program that as the title suggests, Rickrolls the user.

 What did you expect?
 Thats all it does.
 Deal with it.

+## Note
+This project is UNSUPPORTED, a modern continued version that is multiplatform is available at https://github.com/dreamscached/rickroll

 ## Prerequisites
 A Windows PC running Windows 7 or later, will not work on macOS or Linux.
-(Linux support planned)

 Visual Studio 2019 or later.

-## Disclaimer (so I don't get blown up by Quake III players)
+## Disclaimer
 This software is entended as a harmless prank, and will not damage your system.